uppervalleydsa/uppervalleydsa.org/content/pages/organizing.md

 ---
-url: '/organizing/'
+title: Organizing
-title: 'Organizing'
+url: /organizing/
 ---
 This page could be used to display our current organizing priorities.

 ### Welcoming Communities

-Some copy about this initiative
+Some copy about this initiative?

 ### Milk with Dignity